Please check the FAQ before contacting us.

 (On special/exceptional occasions, indicated on the Current Programme page of this website, we may have a tutor who also does an afternoon ‘masterclass’ session from 2.30 – 4.30pm.)

 It’s a good idea to always check the programme page to make sure the event is on or hasn’t changed, before setting out.
-We also have a FaceBook page which you are welcome to ‘like’, and get last-minute, updated or advance information:
+We also have a FaceBook page which you are welcome to ‘like’, and get last-minute, updated or advance information from:

 Q Where do you meet?